-Although many 2019 flagship phones like the Galaxy S10 series don't support eSIM, it seems only a matter of time before smartphones will adopt electronic SIM cards - essentially removing the need to have a physical SIM card (and so a SIM slot).
+Although many 2019 flagship phones don't support eSIM, it seems only a matter of time before smartphones will adopt electronic SIM cards - essentially removing the need to have a physical SIM card (and so a SIM slot).

 But what exactly is an eSIM?
 And what exactly will it offer if your next device supports it?
 Let us explain more.

 What is an eSIM?